 In 2021, we refreshed our strategy and updated our name to reflect our revised scope of work.
-Now, as the Clean Cooling Collaborative, we will continue to build on our past efforts to place cooling on the global agenda by catalyzing organizations, institutions, companies, and governments to bring efficient, climate-friendly policies, financing, and technology solutions to the world.
+Now, as the Clean Cooling Collaborative, we will continue to build on our past efforts to place cooling on the global agenda by catalyzing organizations, companies, and governments to bring efficient, climate-friendly cooling policies, financing, and technology solutions to the world.

 against our results framework, with the aim to help funders and partners maximize the climate and equity benefits of efficient, climate-friendly cooling.

 Mirka della Cava

 Mirka della Cava has returned to ClimateWorks Foundation, now serving as the Head of Policies, Standards and Programs for Clean Cooling Collaborative, managing a diverse grantee portfolio.
 Formerly, Mirka was a Senior Program Manager for the Colorado Energy Office, leading the state’s Energy Performance Contracting program.
 She also supported development of the state’s energy efficiency legislation, testifying on behalf of the New Appliance Energy and Water Efficiency Standards bill which was signed into law in May 2019.
 Mirka has been involved, both globally and domestically, in energy efficiency, climate change, and energy policy her entire career with senior positions at ClimateWorks Foundation, Lawrence Berkeley National Laboratory, and the US EPA.
 Most recently, Mirka was honored to receive the Colorado Governor’s 2019 Public Service Recognition award.
 Mirka holds a Masters of International Affairs degree in Environmental Policy from Columbia University and a BA in Political Science from Duke University.